-An APEC Sustainable & Development

-(BMN) Mr. Rick Schulberg Oregon Economic Development Dept., USA Development Training and Information Network development information and training needs, priorities and available resources of APEC members; and through a conference in Portland; Oregon, US, to then consider recommendations for the (Implementation) in 1998.
-A support office has been established in Portland, Oregon, and a home page has been put up since September Training and Information Network

-Tel: 1-503-986-0199 establishment of an APEC sustainable 1997.
-An advisory group

-Fax: 1-503-986-0256 development training and information has been formed with the

-Email: rick.j.schulberg@ network. participation of all

-State.or.us members.

-10. HRD WG Human Resources for To establish a sustainable Phase II commenced in Phase II develops the "APEC Master of

-(BMN) Sustainable development network to share information on education to promote June 1996.
-Sustainable Development Course" and

-Mr. Leslie Williams, Development (Phase II) academic collaboration in Asia Pacific Project coordinators a draft continuing education seminar curriculum (training program).

-The Research Institute for (I hase ii) region and to develop a continuing continue to seek curre tituii (training program).

-Asia Pacific, Sydney, education program. feedback on the draft

-Australia Francisco Programm APEC Master of

-Sustainable

-Tel: 61-2-9290 3222 Development Course and

-Fax: 61 - 2-9262 4849 liaise with tertiary

-Email: L.Williams@ institutions in the region

-Riap.biz.usyd.edu.au to form a consortium to

-offer the course.
-A

-number of institutions

-have agreed to offer the

-course.
-Project has been

-transformed into a self-

-funded project with

-completion now targeted at 2000.
+9. HRDWG APEC Sustainable Assessment of sustainable Phase II Yes An APEC Sustainable & Development (BMN) Development Training development information and training (Implementation) in Training and Information Network and Information needs, priorities and available 1998.
+A support office - Mr. Rick Schulberg Network resources of APEC members; and has been established in Oregon Economic through a conference in Portland; Portland, Oregon, and a Development Dept., USA Oregon, US, to then consider home page has been put recommendations for the up since September Tel: 1-503-986-0199 establishment of an APEC sustainable 1997.
+An advisory group Fax: 1-503-986-0256 development training and information has been formed with the Email:rick.j.schulberg@ network. participation of all State.or.us members.
+10. HRD WG Human Resources for To establish a sustainable Phase II commenced in Phase II develops the "APEC Master of (BMN) Sustainable development network to share June 1996.
+Sustainable Development Course" and Development information on education to promote a draft continuing education seminar Mr. Leslie Williams, (Phase II) academic collaboration in Asia Pacific Project coordinators curriculum (training program).
+The Research Institute for region and to develop a continuing continue to seek Asia Pacific, Sydney, education program. feedback on the draft Australia APEC Master of Sustainable Tel: 61-2-9290 3222 Development Course and Fax: 61-2-9262 4849 liaise with tertiary Email: L.Williams@ institutions in the region Riap.biz.usyd.edu.au to form a consortium to offer the course.
+A number of institutions have agreed to offer the course.
+Project has been transformed into a selffunded project with completion now targeted at 2000.